AaronAsAChimp/aaronasachimp/docs/side-effects-and-tree-shaking/index.md

 ## Wrapping up

-Yes, side effects limit the effectiveness of tree shaking.
+To answer our initial question, yes, side effects limit the effectiveness of tree shaking.
 Applications need to have effects, but we should limit these effects to a single place in the entry point of the application.

 If these effects are buried deep in a module it isn't just difficult to debug, it could actually affect the performance of your application and bloat your